 Visit Tintagel Castle and walk the coastal path

-Tintagel Castle is mythical and magical wonder believed to the be the home of King Arthur.
-A ticket to get on to the island will cost you around £15 (must prebook).
-If you happy to admire from afar and for free you can see parts of the castle on the costal path walk to Trebarwith beach.
+Tintagel Castle is a mythical and magical wonder believed to be the home of King Arthur.
+A ticket to get on to the island will cost you around £15 (must pre-book).
+If you are happy to admire from afar and for free you can see parts of the castle on the coastal path walk to Trebarwith beach.

 See the waterfalls at St Nectan’s Glen

 You’ll see a lot of beaches during your trip to Cornwall.
 So if you want to experience something a little different, head to St Nectan’s Glen in Tintagel and enjoy the tranquil woodlands and waterfalls.